-Have a sip or two first, and you will soon taste the subtle note of bell pepper besides the majorly plum and cherry flavour.
+Have a sip or two first, and you will soon taste the subtle note of bell pepper besides the majorly plum and cherry flavor.

 This mixture is also known as Pyrazine.
 Pyrazine is what gives both the red and white wines a touch of Herby-grassy quality.

-Unfortunately, despite its pleasing taste, ‘green’ flavours in this type of wine are often associated with a poor vintage production of under-ripe grapes.
+Unfortunately, despite its pleasing taste, ‘green flavors in this type of wine are often associated with a poor vintage production of under-ripe grapes.
 Ouch!